julian-barker/julian-barker/README.md

 # Hi, I'm Julian Barker! 👋

 I'm a junior software engineer, tech enthusiast, and prior Army Officeer.
 I'm proficient in HTML, CS, and JS, as well as common frontend frameworks such as React and Bootstrap.
 One of my greatest strengths is my voracious appetite for learning new skills and tools.
-I'm looking for opportunities to contribute and hone my skills in a team of talented devs, and would love to one day touch some of some of our world's greatest problem sets, such as climate change and clean energy, and artificial intelligence.
+I'm looking for opportunities to contribute and hone my skills in a team of talented devs.
+I love a challaenge, and I love seeing the positive impacts of the work I contribute!

-Check out my personal portfolio at [Jack of Some Trades](https://julianbarker.dev)
+Check out my personal portfolio at [Jack of Some Trades](https://julianbarker.dev)!

 ## Some of my Skills
 <p>